opensearch-project/security-dashboards-plugin/DEVELOPER_GUIDE.md

 yarn build
 ```

-Next, go to the base directory and run `yarn osd bootstrap` to install any additional packages introduced by the security plugin.
+Next, go to the base directory (`cd ../..`) and run `yarn osd bootstrap` to install any additional packages introduced by the security plugin.
 (If you do not run this, `yarn start` might fail with an error like `Cannot find module xxxxx`)

-Now, from the base directory and run `yarn start`.
+From the base directory, run `yarn start`.
 This should start dashboard UI successfully. `Cmd+click` the url in the console output (It should look something like `http://0:5601/omf`).
 Once the page loads, you should be able to log in with user `admin` and password `admin`.

+## Integration Tests

 To run selenium based integration tests, download and export the firefox web-driver to your PATH.
 Also, run `node scripts/build_opensearch_dashboards_platform_plugins.js` or `yarn start` before running the tests.
 This is essential to generate the bundles.